- Vol 1: General - Topics Chapters Overview

 To determine if farmland exists in the project area, and for the collection of data regarding such farmlands, it may be useful to coordinate with the California Department of Conservation, Office of Land Conservation and the County Agricultural Commission.
 See Caltrans Environmental Handbook, Volume 4 (Farmland Data Sources) for more information.

-If farmlands will be disrupted by the proposed project, Form AD 1006 must be completed by Caltrans.
-The results determine if mitigation will be required.
-Keep in mind that there are no set acreage thresholds below which coordination through use of Form AD 1006 would not be required.
+If farmlands will be disrupted by the proposed project, CPA-106 (corridor type projects) or Form AD 1006 (non-corridor type projects) must be completed by Caltrans.
+The results determine if the consideration of additional project alternatives will be required.

 The Land Evaluation and Site Assessment (LESA), originally developed by the NRCS, is a useful tool for quantifying the merits of retaining, in agricultural use, parcels proposed for conversion.